Billion Dollar Bracket Spam

 So I opened the unsolicited email and was pleasantly surprised with its contents:

 So QuickenLoans clearly didn’t care about opt-ins because if they did, they wouldn’t have said I enrolled into receiving “information-packed email updates” about saving money on my mortgage.
+Customers are much more likely to mark these as spam, adhering to email security tips to avoid being phished.
 It is kind of funny that Yahoo is the platform they chose for the contest — nothing like an ISP co-sponsoring a spam effort — but that’s not really relevant.

 What surprised me was QuickenLoans putting an unsubscribe link front and center in the first paragraph.
 I mean, that’s best practice for the Spamhaus set, not the Spammer contingent.